 When Treatment Triggers Addiction

-There is often a fine line between treatment of addiction and exacerbation of addiction when legal pharmaceuticals intended to alleviate addiction in turn become abused by non-prescribed users.
+There is fine line between the treatment of addiction and the exacerbation of addiction when medications used for addiction management are abused by non-prescribed users.
 The danger plays out dramatically at the neurological level.
-An ongoing use of opioids (medications to relieve pain such as legal pharmaceuticals Vicodin, OxyContin and hydrocodone, and also the illegal drug heroin) causes brain abnormalities to develop that restructure, or rewire, the brain to become dependent or addicted to opioid(s).
+An ongoing use of opioids (medications to relieve pain such as Vicodin, OxyContin and hydrocodone, and also the illegal drug heroin) causes brain abnormalities to develop that restructure the brain to become addicted to opioid(s).1

 What Is the Difference Between Opioids, Opiates and Opium?